 We opted to spend our first night outside of the city.
-We stayed at Eningu Clayhouse Lodge in the Kalahari desert, and I would recommend this to everyone.
+We stayed at Eningu Clayhouse Lodge in the Kalahari desert and I would recommend this to everyone.
 Not necessarily this specific lodge, but staying outside of the city.

 We felt that we were in Africa the moment we left the highway.
 We saw wild animals next to the road and we spent our first afternoon in the hot tub.
 We saw an amazing sunset and spent our first evening dining under the stars.

-Long drive through Kalahari desert.
-We arrived at our next lodge just in time for a late afternoon safari ride and a sundowner.
-It was the first one during this trip, but we got bitten by a sundowner bug and tried to go on as many sundowners as possible during the rest of our trip.
+We arrived at our next lodge, Gondwana Kalahari Anib Lodge, just in time for a late afternoon safari ride and a sundowner.
+It was the first one during this trip and we loved it!
+We got bitten by a sundowner bug and tried to go on as many sundowners as possible during the rest of our trip.

 TIP: Don’t miss Namibian sundowners, do at least one!
-All lodges in Namibia organise sundowner/safari rides, so make sure you get to your lodge in time for the late afternoon ride.
+All lodges in Namibia organize sundowner/safari rides, so make sure you get to your lodge in time for the late afternoon ride.

 Day 3: Mariental – Fish River Canyon.
 Canyon Lodge for 2 nights.
 410 km – 6hrs.

 Long drive from Mariental to Fish River Canyon, but luckily the first part was on a tarmac road.